ashygee/pineapple-dog/caretaker-schedule.md

+Below is the finalized schedule.
+For any assistance during the day Aki (@akinaito) and Joyce (@ohjoycelau) said they can keep an eye on him down by my desk (2fl, with pineapple hut).

 | Day | Date | Caretaker | Backup |
 | --- | ---- | --------- | ------ |
 | Wed | 8/21 | Victor | Lilia |